 Furthermore, I also believe that we are wounded in action, and therefore I often utilize body-oriented therapies that allow stored sadness, joy, anger, shame, and grief, to be released through movement.

 I am currently licensed as an Associate Marriage and Family Therapist (LAMFT) and also work as an Adjunct Faculty Member at Arizona Christian University.
 In therapy, I come from an attachment based, body oriented, and holistically informed approach.
 While I most often work with those struggling through trauma and abuse, I also regularly work with teens, adults, couples, and families, on issues of trauma, sexual addiction, anxiety and depression, LGBTQ issues, sports performance, faith, marital disconnection, and other relational issues.

 Arizona State University, BS Exercise & Wellness

 Phoenix Seminary, Master of Divinity (MDiv) in Professional Counseling

-Fuller Theological Seminary, Masters of Martial & Family Therapy (MS-MFT)
+Fuller Theological Seminary, Masters of Marital & Family Therapy (MS-MFT)